Ghadames: 1900s–present

 In October 1911, shortly after the Italo-Turkish War broke out, Ghadames was occupied by Italian soldiers marching from Tripoli.
 However, Italy's hold on the city was interrupted several times until June 1915, when a general rising throughout Libya caused the Italian garrison to retreat from Ghadames to the stronghold of Tripoli.
 Effective control over the city was restored in December 1918, but rebellion throughout Fezzan kept Ghadames in a state of emergency until 1923.

 In 1943, Free French forces occupied Ghadames and its surrounding area in the southern part of the former Italian colony of Libya, forming the Military Territory of Fezzan-Ghadames until Libyan independence in 1951.
 Ghadames was made the territory's capital during this time.

 In the 1970s, the government built new houses outside of the old part of the town.
 However, many inhabitants return to the old part of the town during the summer, as its architecture provides better protection against the heat.

 That same time, director Moustapha Akkad chose Ghadames as a filming location for interior scenes of the city of Medina in The Message, an Islamic epic drama film.

 During the Libyan Civil War, National Transitional Council forces entered the town on 30 August 2011, which had been under siege by NTC forces since the beginning of the conflict.
 Until 2011, the city was under control by independent Tuareg troops.
 After being captured by the Libyan National Army, the entire Tuareg community was forced to flee in an act of ethnic cleansing.

 Old Town of Ghadames

 The old town, inscribed in 1986 as a UNESCO World Heritage site, was de-populated of its inhabitants throughout the 1990s, leaving the old buildings at risk of collapse due to a lack of maintenance.
-It has been listed on the List of World Heritage in Danger since 2016 among four other sites in Libya, because of damage caused by the Libyan Civil War affecting the country and the threat of further damage it poses.
+It was listed on the List of World Heritage in Danger between 2016 and 2025, among four other sites in Libya, because of damage caused by the Libyan Civil War affecting the country and the threat of further damage it poses.